nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Given bellow are the steps taken when the user wants to view a student's session-wise grades:

-Step 1: The user input is parsed similar to other commands and a `ViewCommand` object is created using the given student index.
+**Step 1**: The user input is parsed similar to other commands and a `ViewCommand` object is created using the given student index.

-Step 2: The `ViewCommand` object is executed.
+**Step 2**: The `ViewCommand` object is executed.
 The given index is used to retrieve the correct `Student` object from the curated list of students in `Model` using the `ParserStudentIndexUtil#parseStudentFromIndex` method.

-Step 3: The `StudentModuleData` of the student that matches with the current focus class is retrieved using the `Student#findStudentModuleData` method.
+**Step 3**: The `StudentModuleData` of the student that matches with the current focus class is retrieved using the `Student#findStudentModuleData` method.
 This method achieves that by searching the `UniqueList` with a new `StudentModuleData` that has the identity of the current focus class.
 This `StudentModuleData` is guaranteed to exist, since the program is in focus mode.

-Step 4: The list of `SessionData` is retrieved from the `StudentModuleData` using the `StudentModuleData#getSessionDataList` method.
+**Step 4**: The list of `SessionData` is retrieved from the `StudentModuleData` using the `StudentModuleData#getSessionDataList` method.

-Step 5: A response message is constructed from the list of `SessionData`, containing all the session-wise grades of the student.
+**Step 5**: A response message is constructed from the list of `SessionData`, containing all the session-wise grades of the student.

-Step 6: The execution ends and returns a `CommandResult` object containing the constructed response to be displayed by GUI to the user.
+**Step 6**: The execution ends and returns a `CommandResult` object containing the constructed response to be displayed by GUI to the user.

 ### Tracking the state of focus mode